rust-lang/rustc-dev-guide/src/compiler-debugging.md

 # This will show the output of all `info!` calls in `rustc_codegen_ssa`.
 #
 # There's an `info!` statement in `codegen_instance` that outputs
-# every function that is translated.
+# every function that is codegen'd.
 This is useful to find out
 # which function triggers an LLVM assertion, and this is an `info!`
 # log rather than a `debug!` log so it will work on the official
 # compilers.